datachainlab/fabric-tendermint-cross-demo/demo/chains/tendermint/README.md

 # Tendermint Application
-This is packages used by go implementations of Tendermint CLI which contains not only Tendermint application `simd` but also various functionalities like key generations.
+These are packages used by go implementations of Tendermint CLI which contains not only Tendermint application `simd` but also various functionalities like key generations.

 ## Directory structure
-This directory consist of the following files/directories
+This directory consists of the following files/directories
 - scripts
   - build-go-embedded ... build go packages
-  - entrypoint.sh ... entrypoint for tendermint container
+  - entrypoint.sh ... entry point for tendermint container
   - tm-chain ... generating keys
 - simapp ... packages for `simd`
 - docker-compose.yaml ... tendermint network.